DNRS and Its Potential To Heal “Mysterious Illness”

 - What is DNRS?
 (17:40)

 - DNRS stands for the Dynamic Neural Retraining System.
 It’s a drug-free approach to alleviating the symptoms of chronic illness by rewiring the neural circuits of the limbic system.
 It’s a self-directed therapy designed to be done at home.
-You can learn it 3 ways: through an in-person class, a DVD series, or an online course.
-(The online course became available in 2019.)

 - DNRS includes 5 Pillars of Recovery: